neoul/libydb/README.md

 # YDB (YAML DataBlock)

-**YAML DataBlock (YDB)** is a library to manage the hierarchical configuration and statistical data simply and clearly using YAML input/output.
-YDB internally builds the hierarchical data block from the serialized input stream formed as YAML.
-And it supports the facilities to search, inquiry and iterate each internal data in YDB using the API.
-The input YAML stream is applied to the data block by the the following three types of operations properly.
-So, you don't need to allocate, free and manipulate each data block manually.
+**YAML DataBlock (YDB)** is a library to construct tree-structured data using YAML document.
+YDB creates and manipulates a data tree instance according to YAML input stream.
+And it supports the facilities to search, inquiry and iterate each data in the data tree instance.

-[Three types of operations in order to manage YDB]
+## YDB data operation

 - Create (`ydb_write`)
 - Replace (`ydb_write`)